MSc in Sustainable Urban Development

 About the course

-The two-year MSc in Sustainable Urban Development will provide a rigorous and critical understanding of the policy and practice of sustainable urban development.
-The course exposes students to sustainable urbanism as both an interdisciplinary and multidisciplinary subject at global, national and local scales.
+The two-year MSc in Sustainable Urban Development offers a rigorous and critical exploration of the theories, practices, and policies shaping sustainable urban development at global, national, and local scales.

-Attention is paid to the intellectual history of sustainable urban development, its current and future applications and practice, and the contemporary relevance of research to sustainable urban policy and practice across cities of the Global North and South.
+During the course, attention is paid to the intellectual history of sustainable urban development, its current and future applications and practice, and the contemporary relevance of research to sustainable urban policy and practice across cities of the global North and South.

 Course structure